 Get connected to the local and national translation and interpretation communities through UC San Diego Extension:

 The Professional Certificate in Translation and Interpretation (Spanish/English) is issued upon completion of the entrance exam and the total number of required credit units (30 quarter units).
-The approximate cost of the program is $4,910 (includes course fees, entrance exam fee, and certificate enrollment fee) and is paid incrementally as students enroll in courses rather than up front.
-Cost does not include textbooks, materials and parking.
+The approximate cost of the program is $4,945 (includes course fees, entrance exam fee, and certificate enrollment fee) and is paid incrementally as students enroll in courses rather than up front.
+Cost does not include textbooks, materials, or parking.
 Course fees and schedules are subject to change.

 From the 'Apply Now' button, login to your student account, complete the online application, and pay the application fee if applicable.